Explainable Binary Classification of Separable Shape Ensembles: Curve FIE

-Moreover, if we are given $\bm{c}$---presumably as some smooth approximation, interpolation, or otherwise---we can compute eigensolutions of the expectation of the outer product of the centered curve to define the corresponding continuous eigenfunctions \eqref{equ:eigfunc} to those of SST.
-However, the advantage in the continuous interpretation is that we can compute discrete approximations with a higher order quadrature rule for $\langle \bm{o} \otimes \bm{o}\rangle_{\mathcal{C}}$ compared to that of a Riemann sum in the original presentation of SST~\cite{grey2023separable}---for example, by Lemma~\ref{lemma:svd_quadrature}.
-This also provides an improved criteria for the selection of various pre-shape discretizations such that the row-wise evaluations stored in $\widetilde{X}$ are collocations at quadrature nodes associated with a choice of $d\mu$ for all curves.
+Given many $\boldsymbol{c}$, as approximations or interpolations of segmented points with distinct cardinality, we can rapidly compute eigensolutions of~\eqref{equ:eigproblem} to define the corresponding orthonormal eigenfunctions \eqref{eq:ortho_eigfunc} as continuous duals.
+Numerically, the interpretation of Thm.~\ref{theorem:eigfuncs} motivates discrete approximations benefited by higher order quadratures of $\langle \boldsymbol{\tau} \otimes \boldsymbol{\tau}\rangle_{\mathcal{H}^*_d}$ compared to that of a Riemann sum in the original presentation of SST~\cite{grey2023separable}---i.e., highly accurate approximations without closed form solutions.
+This offers an improved criteria for the selection of various preshape discretizations for configuration spaces.
+Specifically, we can maintain row-wise evaluations stored in $X$ as \textit{collocations at quadrature nodes which only depend on a choice of fixed $d\mu$ for all curves}---i.e., equivariant to reparametrization and independent of any given $\boldsymbol{c}$.

-In other cases, it may be possible to motivate closed form solutions to \eqref{equ:eigproblem}---e.g., $\bm{o}$ given as a specific spline/polynomial.
-However, we assume a high-order numerical quadrature rule will be required to compute eigenfunctions out of convenience and flexibility when experimenting with a variety of representations.
-Therefore, we require methods to compute quadrature weights and nodes typically with respect to parametric forms of $d\mu = \rho(u)du$ with $\rho$ some non-negative scalar-valued function integrating to one.
-One possibility is employing a recursive implementation by Lanczos-Stieltjes~\cite{gautschi1982generating,glaws2019gauss, constantine2012lanczos} to determine nodes and weights for arbitrary $d\mu$.
+In other cases, it may be possible to motivate closed form solutions to \eqref{equ:eigproblem}---e.g., $\boldsymbol{\tau}$ given as a specific spline/polynomial.
+However, we assume a high-order numerical quadrature rule will be required to compute eigenfunctions out of convenience and flexibility when experimenting with a variety of approximations and interpolations of data.
+Therefore, we desire numerical methods to compute quadrature weights and nodes typically with respect to parametric forms of $d\mu$ utilizing $\rho$ as some non-negative scalar-valued function integrating to one.
+One possibility is employing a recursive implementation by Lanczos-Stieltjes~\cite{gautschi1982generating,glaws2019gauss, constantine2012lanczos} to determine nodes and weights for arbitrary $\rho:\mathcal{I} \rightarrow \mathbb{R}_{\geq 0}$ integrating to one.
+Lanczos-Stieltjes methods potentially enable the exploration of more sophisticated reparametrizations but, in this setting, we continue to assume $\rho$ is uniform.